m-sgstyb/STEVFNs-multi_year/README.md

 The code and data here present a case study for long-distance HVDC interconnections for renewable energy trade in the Americas.

+## Documentation
+Assumptions and discussion of the data can be found in the thesis.